lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

   of types.
 It is "qualified" instead of a regular `IDENTIFIER` because it may contain a namespace.

+TODO: About the type-unsafety of `map`s: We need to redesign `map` accesses in such a way that the syntax always require a default value to be provided.
+So, if the desired key is not there, we get a default value, not a runtime error.
+(This might be tricky to implement, especially to have a nice syntax for chains of nested `map`s.)

 ## Statements

 Statements are language constructs that do stuff.
 They don't have a value.